1954: Elvis And The Billboard

 As mentioned in an earlier issue of The Billboard, Parker had taken over management of Hank Snow.
 According to this article Tom Diskin and Oscar Davis will become his associates.

 In the November 6 issue of The Billboard we learned that Parker had arranged a 10-day tour with Eddy Arnold headlining.
 And this week we can read that the tour was a huge succes.
-Thanks to the man who had put it together of course: the Colonel.
+Thanks to one man of course: the Colonel.

 From the Elvis point of view, it is interesting to note that through Bob Neal, Elvis had met with promoter Oscar Davis, and Davis had invited Elvis to attend the October 31 show in Memphis.
 Elvis did.
 And this is probably the first time he met with Tom Parker.